redox-os/website/content/news/this-month-260331.md

 ## Namespace and Process CWD As Capabilities

-Ibuki Omatsu migrated the namespace and process CWD to capabilities which improved their security strength, you can read his report on [this](https://www.redox-os.org/news/nlnet-cap-nsmgr-cwd/) page.
+Ibuki Omatsu migrated the namespace and process CWD to capabilities which improved their security strength.
+You can read his report on [this](https://www.redox-os.org/news/nlnet-cap-nsmgr-cwd/) page.

 ## Kernel Deadlock Detection